IAIK/pairings_in_c/README.md

 ## Building

-The library can be built like any other cmake project with the following commands:
+The library in the subdirectory `framework` can be built like any other cmake project with the following commands:

 ~~~
-$ cd framework
 $ mkdir <build-directory>
 $ cd <build-directory>
 $ cmake [cmake-options] <source-directory>